CA-CODE-Works/playbook/docs/platform.md

 **IN PROGRESS: This section is in the early planning stages and is subject to change.
 Stay tuned for details.**

 [Code.ca.gov](https://code.ca.gov/) is the central platform for finding California government open source software projects.
-CDT plans to leverage and learn from existing efforts by collaborating with the federal team of code.gov to create the next iteration of code.ca.gov.
+CDT plans to leverage and learn from existing efforts by collaborating with the federal team of code.gov to create the next iteration of code.ca.gov. *CDT plans to leverage and learn from existing efforts by collaborating with the federal team of code.gov to create the next iteration of code.ca.gov.*

 This platform follows similar government efforts: